csxmli2016/MARCONetPlusPlus/README.md

 <img src="./Imgs/failure_case.jpg"  width="800px">

-> 🍒 Restoring complex character with high fidelity under such conditions remains significant challenge.
+> 🍒 Restoring complex character with high fidelity under such conditions has significant challenges.
 We have also explored various approaches, such as training OCR models with Transformers and using YOLO or Transformer-based methods for character detection, but these methods generally encounter the same issues.
 We encourage any potential collaborations to jointly tackle this challenge and advance robust, high-fidelity text restoration.

 ## 📎 RealCE-1K benchmark
 To quantitatively evaluate real-world Chinese text images, we filter out images from the test set of [RealCE](https://github.com/mjq11302010044/Real-CE) that have multiple text lines and have inaccurate labels, constructing a Chinese text SR benchmark.
-You can download it from [here](https://github.com/csxmli2016/MARCONetPlusPlus/releases/download/v1/RealCE-1K.zip)
+You can download it from [here](https://github.com/csxmli2016/MARCONetPlusPlus/releases/download/v1/RealCE-1K.zip).

+## 🍗 Acknowledgement
+This project is built based on the excellent [KAIR](https://github.com/cszn/KAIR) and [RealCE](https://github.com/mjq11302010044/Real-CE).

 ## ©️ License
 This project is licensed under <a rel="license" href="https://github.com/csxmli2016/MARCONetPlusPlus/blob/main/LICENSE">NTU S-Lab License 1.0</a>.
 Redistribution and use should follow this license.